Caldo de queso

 Caldo de queso is a traditional queso (cheese) soup made in places in Hermosillo, Sonora (north Mexico).

-The soup is made with boiled water, diced potatoes, onions, tomato, chile verde and oregano.
+The soup is made with boiled water, diced potatoes, onions, tomato, green chiles and oregano.
 Tomato puree or dehydrated chicken broth may also be added to the mix as condiments.

-The cheese is added only at the end, once the other are ingredients are boiled, to prevent gratination.
-It is most usually prepared with dices of queso fresco or queso cotija; the contact with the boiling soup heats the cheese and gives it a gummy, chewable texture; in turn it melts slightly, giving the soup a characteristic flavor.
+The cheese is usually added only at the end, once the other are ingredients are boiled, to prevent gratination.
+It is most usually prepared with dices of queso ranchero, queso fresco or queso cotija; the contact with the boiling soup heats the cheese and gives it a gummy, chewable texture; in turn it melts slightly, giving the soup a characteristic flavor.

 Caldo de queso is generally accompanied by chiltepin or totopos (fried corn tortilla chips).